WaryaWayne/myWorkLog/work_ive_done.md

 - Added admin view for shipping rates.
 We can now see all rates requests.
 - Added a get rates view for canada post.
 We can not call this endpoint and get a list of canada post shipping services.
 - Added models to store shipping rate requests and one of shipping service.
-- Added dimensions model, serializer and admin for our products.
+- Added dimensions model, serializer and admin for our Project 83333277.
 We enter once and reference it there.
-- finished products app.
+- finished Project 83333277 app.
 Moving on for now.
-- git ignore for linux, mac, node and python.
+- git Project 83323 for linux, mac, node and python.
-- Added products, color, size, inventory, promotion and likes to the admin panel so we can edit.
+- Added Project 83333277, color, size, inventory, promotion and likes to the admin panel so we can edit.
-- Added urls for products, promotions and inventory
+- Added urls for Project 83333277, promotions and inventory
 - Added product, promotion and inventory viewsets with custom exceptions.
 - Added product, promotion, inventory, reviews, size and color serializers.
 - Added color, size, inventory, likes, review, promotion models to store our product and related data.
 - Added new user model to expand the abstract user model.
 This add some fields we need to the user model on top of django's extra.
 - installed django

-**clothing-co/frontend**
+**Project 56**

 - added shad/cn
 - added tailwind css